msheehan79/shinretro/README.md

 **New Features**
 - Dedicated Last Played + Favorites collections can be enabled or disabled via Settings menu
-- Collection Category support (requires custom metadata, will be detailed below soon) - able to group collections into Categories - use the Filters key to toggle each category in the collections view
+- Collection Category support (requires custom metadata, detaileded below) - able to group collections into Categories - use the Filters key to toggle each category in the collections view
 - Collection Sorting - Use the Select/Back button on the controller to toggle sorting game grid by Title/Last Played/Favorite/Genre or Rating.
 - Custom Sorting (requires custom metadata, will be detailed below soon) - define a custom sort order for specific collections based on game metadata values
-- Completed Game Ribbon (requires custom metadata, will be detailed below soon) - Adds a "Completed" ribbon to games you've marked as complete in your game metadata
+- Completed Game Ribbon (requires custom metadata, detaileded below) - Adds a "Completed" ribbon to games you've marked as complete in your game metadata
 - Arcade Port tag (requires custom metadata, detailed below) - Adds an "Arcade Port" icon to the games detail view if you've marked the game as an arcade port in your game metadata

 WIP - More to come as I think of it and will include details on the custom metadata needed for some of the above features.